 Give graphical representation (together with its explanation) of any design patterns used in the implementation; if not, justify giving technical reasons why the design of your program could not be implemented with design patterns.

-Code and design inspection data: specifications to follow.
+Code and design inspection data:

+For a sample subset of implemented requirements (mandatory or stretch), conduct inspection of the design and code that implements these requirements.
+Include a copy of all the completed inspection sheets in with this Deliverable.

 Implementation in C++